rbreitinger/fb-lib-archive/CONTRIBUTING.md

 ## Submitting a PR

 1. Fork the repository
-2. Create a branch named after what you're adding, e.g. `fb-1-10-1/add-sqlite3` or `fb-1-10-1/fix-curl-version`
+2. Create a branch named after what you're adding, e.g. `add-sqlite3` or `fix-curl-version`
-3. Add your files under `libraries/freebasic-1-10-1/libname/` following the bundle structure above
+3. Add your files under `libraries/libname/` following the bundle structure above
 4. Update `STATUS.md` to reflect the new state of the library you touched
 5. Open a pull request with a short description of what you added and how you tested it